FCBGP/FCBGP-BGPsec-Transition/draft-wang-sidrops-bgpsec-transition.md

 In summary, any native BGPsec speaker on the downstream of an undeployed region cannot properly process the transitive BGPsec UPDATE messages sent by upstream ASes.

-Thus, we conclude that the transitive BGPsec is a viable option to make BGPsec incrementally deployable.
+Thus, we conclude that the transitive BGPsec is not a viable option to make BGPsec incrementally deployable.

 A new intermediate protocol is required in the transition to full BGPsec deployment.